-The little cat’s whiskers were tickling Sano’s ear, and he couldn’t tilt his head far enough away to make it stop.
-He noticed out of the corner of his eye that the other cat had come into the room and was now sitting at his feet, looking up at him.
+The little cat’s whiskers tickled Sano’s ear, and he couldn’t tilt his head far enough away to make it stop.
+He noticed out of the corner of his eye that the other cat had come into the room and now sat at his feet, looking up at him.
 “Hey, stop!”
-He couldn’t keep the laughter entirely out of his tone as the little one continued pushing at him.
+Laughter colored his tone despite his best efforts as the little one continued pushing at him.

 “Hi, cats,” Sano said with a wave.